S12cybersecurity/GhostShell/README.md

 # GhostShell
-Interactive shell for executing commands anonymously using Proxychains and Tor
+Interactive shell to execute commands anonymously using Proxychains and Tor

 **Installation**